msgpack/msgpack-d/README.markdown

 # Install

-msgpack-d is only one file.
-Please copy src/msgpack.d onto your project or use dub.
+msgpack-d is implemented as a single module.
+Either copy `src/msgpack.d` to your project or use dub to add it as a dependency:

 ```sh
 % dub install msgpack-d